Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Air Compressor Components

-Many components make up an air compressor, but the heart of the system is the “air-end.”
-The air-end is the part of a rotary screw air compressor system in which the air is compressed.
-An oil-injected air-end looks like this:
+Many components comprise an air compressor, but the system's heart is the air end, where air is compressed.
+An oil-injected air end looks like this:

-While the air-end is where air compression happens, many additional components are required to make a rotary screw air compressor work.
+While air compression happens at the air end, many additional components are required to make a rotary screw air compressor work.
 These components are outlined below.
 You can also learn more about how the air compressor system works in the Basic Functions & Operations section of this guide.

 Other Common Components